midearth-labs/web-agent-protocol/todo-app/docs/prd.md

 - Each todo in the list shows: UUID (required), title (required), description (optional), status (required), due date (optional), priority (required), created at (required), and modified at (required)
 - User can filter by status using equality (equals, notEquals)
 - User can filter by priority using equality (equals, notEquals) - values: low, medium, high, urgent
-- User can filter by due date using range filters (before, after, notBefore, notAfter) - format: YYYY-MM-DD
+- User can filter by due date using range filters (dueDateBefore, dueDateAfter) - format: YYYY-MM-DD, can be used independently or together for range filtering
 - User can filter by title using contains/like filters (contains, notContains) - case-insensitive
 - User can filter by description using contains/like filters (contains, notContains) - case-insensitive
 - Multiple filters can be applied together using AND logic (all filters must match)